pypomp/quant/README.md

 Each test has its own directory, within which we have a standard file structure.
 We don't have to follow this exactly.
 For example, it may be helpful to include R code (to compare against R-pomp), or it may make sense to have various py code files, some of which get run on greatlakes and others on a laptop.

+* report.qmd.
+A report presenting and discussing the results pulled in from the results directory. qmd is currently the preferred format, since it plays nicely with git and facilitates cross-testing against [R-pomp](https://kingaa.github.io/pomp/). report.ipynb is also acceptable.

+* There may be other qmd or ipynb files, for exploratory or supplementary analysis, but `report.qmd` should be the main one.
+Supplementary analysis may be less frequently updated for new pypomp versions.

 * code.py.
 The test code, which can be run on greatlakes, or wherever

 * code.sbat.
 A slurm batch file for running code.py on greatlakes

 * results.
 A directory with saved results from code.py

-* report.ipynb or report.qmd.
-A report presenting and discussing the results pulled in from the results directory. qmd is currently the preferred format, since it plays nicely with git and facilitates cross-testing against [R-pomp](https://kingaa.github.io/pomp/).

 * report.html.
 The rendering of report.ipynb